COMP SCI 7081 - Computer Systems

 You are expected to read the relevant chapters of the text book before and after each lecture, and to actively participate in class activities.

-The quizzes will be open for a limited period for marking / assessment and later reopened for revision only.
+The quizzes will be open for a limited period for marking / assessment.
 Please check the course website regularly so you do not miss the quiz due dates.